This article is a resource for you to review some Cognitive Behavioral Therapy worksheets.

 DIY CBT is possible because the very act of writing and keeping a thought record helps you to deal with these types of thoughts and feelings!

 You don’t need a therapist to keep a journal!
+If you are struggling with food try one of these food journal apps!

 Indeed, what I love most about CBT is how easy it is for you to try CBT on your own.
 It’s a great self-help method!